-Get your FREE Minnesota commercial lease agreement and read further about required disclosures in Minnesota, optional addendums by business type, and what Minnesota landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Minnesota commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Minnesota landlord tenant laws apply to commercial lease agreements.

 Minnesota Commercial Landlord/Tenant Laws

 - Commercial leases typically have much longer terms than residential leases.